mk8-bruh/sqit.lua/README.md

 ```lua
 ui.add(element [, name])
 ```
-optionally assigns a name by which the element can be retrieved from the instance (if there was previously an element registered under the same name, it will be overwritten!), can also be used to assign name to an already added element
+optionally assigns a name by which the element can be retrieved from the scene (if there was previously an element registered under the same name, it will be overwritten!), can also be used to assign name to an already added element

 ```lua
 ui.remove(element|name)